 Facilities: Frey Farm Landfill

 Solid waste that cannot be recycled or burned for energy represents the smallest portion of the waste generated by Lancaster County residents and businesses.
-This waste is taken to the Frey Farm Landfill where the best available environmental protection practices and technologies are employed.
-Located along the Susquehanna River, near the village of Creswell in Manor Township, the Frey Farm Landfill is situated in a mainly residential and agricultural area.
+This waste is taken to the Frey Farm Landfill (FFLF) where the best available environmental protection practices and technologies are employed.
+Located along the Susquehanna River, near the village of Creswell in Manor Township, the FFLF is situated in a mainly residential and agricultural area.